AgileVentures/av-static-website/source/blog_articles/2017-05-16-debugging-mediawiki.html.markdown

 Yesterday I finally got a clear shot at resolving some of our MediaWiki technical issues.
 A key one was users getting loggged out after they create new accounts.
-I had had some feedback from MediaWiki support that are cookies weren't being set correctly on production.
+I had had some feedback from MediaWiki support that our cookies weren't being set correctly on production.
 So I created a new account for mediawiki on our staging box.
 It created the following cookies:

 ![cookies created for new user account](https://www.dropbox.com/s/f73wmvq1g31uh6o/Screenshot%202017-05-15%2010.56.38.png?dl=1)